 Keep your nose open for subtle differences in the aroma and flavour.
 If you’re an experimentation maniac then you could try a high oleic variety from Uganda or Cameroon as well.
 Different shea butters are varied enough to become like a completely new topical treatment.

-Overall, a great product is this Out of Africa Raw Shea Butter, 8 Ounce.
+Overall, a great product is this Ivory Shea Butter by Raw Apothecary.

 It’s cold pressed and hence contains all the beneficial compounds which increase collagen levels.
 It’s sourced from the West African countries of Burkina Faso, Ghana, and Benin, all of which produce the high-stearic shea butter you want.